Burial & Cemeteries

-Consumers should understand that when they purchase a cemetery plot they are not actually buying a piece of real estate, but simply the right to be buried in a particular plot, which is called a “right of interment.”
-The cemetery owns the property.
-As a result, the cemetery owner also has the right to establish rules and regulations regarding how you may use that property.
-Before you purchase cemetery property, ask to see a copy of their current rule and regulations, but also be aware that they may change at any time.
+Ownership and Rights: Because cemetery owners own the property itself, when consumers purchase a cemetery plot, they are not actually buying a piece of real estate but simply the right to be buried in a particular plot, called a “right of interment.”
+Therefore, the cemetery owner has the right to establish rules and regulations regarding how that property can be used.
+So before you purchase cemetery property, obtain a copy of its current rules and regulations, and realize that the cemetery owner may change them at any time.

 Endowment Funds: Washington State requires some - but not all - cemeteries to have an endowment fund to cover their long-term maintenance.
 So before purchasing a cemetery plot, find out if it has an endowment fund to maintain the cemetery property in perpetuity, and that such a fund will be sufficient for that purpose.
 If you select a plot in a cemetery with an endowment fund, expect to be required to contribute to that fund.